yhdeng-ryan/robotiq_2f/README.md

 ros2 run robotiq_2f_driver_ui robotiq_2f_driver_ui
 ```

-## A ROS2 driver for the Robotiq 2f gripper
+# A ROS2 driver for the Robotiq 2f gripper (from original repo)
 Work in progress...

 Uses modbus protocol with RTU frame format for serial interfacing